vim-erlang/vim-erlang-tags/README.md

 Note that for the latter command, the current working directory will be used (`:help pwd` to find out more).

+### Generate OTP tags

+Often, you might be curious about the implementation of that function from the OTP libraries, but `CTRL-t` is not taking you there.
+We have a solution for
+this:

+    call AsyncBuildOtpTags()

+This command will find the path to your otp installation, and inside its `lib/` folder, it will build a tags file called `otptags`.
+The next thing you need, is to make vim aware of this.
+That's where the next function comes in place:

+    call GetOtpTagsPath()

+This will return the path to the generated `otptags` file, wherever this file lives.
+Extract it, and add it to your tags by doing

+    let &tags.="," . otptags_path

+Where otptags\_path is the expanded path returned previously.

 ### Options

 #### `g:erlang_tags_ignore`